bunnech/jkonet/README.md

 - potential-based dynamics: `quadratic` and `styblinski`
 - trajectory-based dynamics: `line`, `semicircle`, and `spiral`

-In the following, we provide an example on how to run $\text{JKOnet}$ on the semicircle task:
+In the following, we provide an example on how to run JKOnet on the semicircle task:
 ```
 python main.py --out_dir results --config_folder configs --task semicircle
 ```